mhaidarhanif/express-prisma/README.md

 # ExpressJS Prisma Example

-This is an [ExpressJS](https://expressjs.com/) REST API that uses [Prisma](https://www.prisma.io/) to connect to a Postgres database and CRUD todos.
+This is an [ExpressJS](https://expressjs.com/) REST API that uses [Prisma](https://www.prisma.io/) to connect to a Postgres database and CRUD contacts.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/LqCw_O)